Skip to main content

 # Remove package (Raspberry Pi OS / Debian)

-sudo apt remove nobgp
+sudo apt purge nobgp

 # Remove configuration